-Create these sweet DIY Embroidered Cards using paper and embroidery floss!
+Create these sweet DIY Embroidered Birthday Cards using paper and embroidery floss!

 Thank you to Cut Out & Keep and Dutch Label Shop for collaborating with me on this fun project!
 Dutch Label Shop provided me with labels for this craft.
 I only work with brands I fully support and as always, all opinions are 100% my own!

-Good morning!
-It really is starting to feel like summertime!
-Two things that come to mind when I think of summer are bright colors and ice cream!
+Hello Crafty Friends!
+It really is starting to feel like summertime.
+Two things that come to mind when I think of summer – bright colors and ice cream!
 My project today incorporates both of these things to create the perfect Happy Birthday surprise!
-These DIY embroidered cards are a lot of fun to make and I was so pleased with the outcome.
+These DIY embroidered birthday cards are a lot of fun to make and a wonderful handmade gift for someone special.

-I love sending snail mail for my friends’ birthdays (when I can remember!) and it has been great having a stack of handmade cards on hand!
-I embroidered the cards, since I felt that style would work well with the fabric tags.
-The cards were surprisingly easy to create.
-I love hand sewing so I enjoyed embroidering them while catching up on Netflix shows with the hubby.
+I love sending snail mail for my friends’ birthdays (when I can remember!) and it has been great having a stack of handmade cards on hand.
+I embroidered the cards and added sweet fabric tags to the bottom of each card.
+They were surprisingly easy to create using embroidery floss and a pushpin to make the holes.
+I love hand sewing so I enjoyed embroidering them while catching up on Netflix shows.
 I’ve loved using these cards so much I now want to order tags with other messages on them too – “Thinking of You”, “Congratulations” and “Thank you!” would be awesome.
 I think a set of these cards with matching envelopes would also make a sweet gift.
 I chose to go with a dessert/ice cream theme, but the possibilities are endless.

 Below is a tutorial for my Embroidered DIY Cards.
 You can visit Cut Out + Keep to see how the Dutch Label Shop labels were used by other crafters!